Skip to content

 actionStatus

 Indicates the outcome of the request.
-For a failed operation, this should be set to FAILED.
+For a failed operation, set this to FAILED.

 failureReason

 Provides the reason for failing to authenticate the user.
-This value is included in the error response the application receives.
+The application receives this value in the error response.

 failureDescription

 Offers a detailed explanation of the failure.
-This value is included in the error response the application receives.
+The application receives this value in the error response.

 Below is an example of a failed response due to invalid credentials.